-2.4.8 The National Planning Policy Framework paragraph 112 states:

-"Local planning authorities should take into account the economic and other benefits of the best and most versatile agricultural land.
-Where significant development of agricultural land is demonstrated to be necessary, local planning authorities should seek to use areas of poorer quality land in preference to that of a higher quality."

-2.4.9 Further consideration of Agricultural land is included in the consideration of potential sites for development.
+- 2.4.8 The National Planning Policy Framework paragraph 112 states: - "Local planning authorities should take into account the economic and other benefits of the best and most versatile agricultural land.
+Where significant development of agricultural land is demonstrated to be necessary, local planning authorities should seek to use areas of poorer quality land in preference to that of a higher quality." - 2.4.9 Further consideration of Agricultural land was included in the consideration of potential sites for development at the Preferred Sites Consultation stage (2016) and is considered within the Sustainability Appraisal of the plan for reasonable alternative sites.